A collection of demo-related tools and files for MSX

 TASM

 Table-driven assembler.
 8-bit Cross-assembler for MS-DOS.
 Supports some other processors than Z80 too.
-All L!T's productions are written with TASM.
+All old L!T productions were written with TASM.
 Not a brand new version here, but works well.

 AS